serverless/blog/posts/2017-08-11-serverless-ops-metrics.md

   - AlexDeBrie
 ---

-Moving from the server-full to the serverless world has a number of benefits -- pay-per-request pricing, faster deploys, easy scaling.
-There's a lot to like.

-For many users, the biggest benefit is how _managed_ serverless is -- developers and designers don't need to waste their time updating system packages or monitoring CPU usage.
-They can work on what they do best while the cloud provider handles most of the Operations work.
+For many users, the biggest benefit of serverless is how _managed_ it is -- developers and designers don't need to waste their time updating system packages or monitoring CPU usage.
+They can work on what they do best while the cloud provider handles most of the operations work.

 You can't avoid operations entirely though.
+In this post, we'll talk about the basics of monitoring your Lambda functions with CloudWatch metrics.
 This is the first post in a series of the basics of serverless operations.

-In this post, we'll talk about the basics of monitoring your Lambda functions with CloudWatch metrics.
-CloudWatch is AWS' built-in monitoring service, with support for metrics, logs, alarms, and more.

 # Basic CloudWatch metrics